What is astronomy?

 The Polynesian ancestors of Māori used the stars to navigate the Pacific Ocean on their voyage to New Zealand.
 Māori recognised several star patterns and planets, and planted crops by the moon.

-The first European astronomer in New Zealand was Captain James Cook.
+The first European astronomer in New Zealand was Lieutenant James Cook.
 He was employed in 1769 to observe the transit of Venus from Tahiti, before sailing to New Zealand.
 He mapped the new country using the stars to calculate longitude and latitude.

 Many of the European settlers were interested in astronomy.
 They were not paid, but some made important discoveries.
 Among them was John Grigg, who discovered three comets in the first decade of the 20th century.